Al Waxman: Death and legacy

 Waxman died in Toronto during heart surgery on January 18, 2001, at the age of 65.
 He was buried at Pardes Shalom Cemetery in Maple, Ontario.

-In 2016, Al Waxman was posthumously inducted into Canada's Walk of Fame as a Cineplex Legends Inductee for his enormous contribution to Canadian arts and culture as an actor, director, producer, and consummate and integral supporter of the Canadian film industry and young aspiring artists emerging within it.

 Following his death, a statue of him, created by Ruth Abernethy, was erected in Kensington Market, the Toronto neighbourhood where King of Kensington takes place.
 The inscription in front of the statue reads "There's lots to do down the road, there's always more.
 Trust your gut instincts.
 In small matters trust your mind, but in the important decisions of life – trust your heart."

 Musician Jaymz Bee started the Al Waxman Fan Club while in high school, and started a punk band with his pals Bazl Salazar, Clay Tyson and Graham Leethat performed only songs about Waxman and his life: "'We ended up with an hour-long show, just about Al Waxman.'"
 What began as a publicity stunt became a long association between Bee and Waxman.
 Waxman attended some of the fan club events as organized by Bee, most of which raised money for charities such as the Canadian Cancer Foundation and Big Brother.
 Bee attended Waxman's funeral and, with his fan club, held a wake in Toronto on January 25, 2001.